Megha211/WeatherApp/README.md

 ## Credits

-- This project was created by [Your Name].
+- This project was created by Megha Mittal.
 - Weather data is provided by [OpenWeather API](https://openweathermap.org/api).